ZachWatkins/wordpress-plugin-name/README.md

 3. **.github** - GitHub integration files such as Actions workflows.
 4. **.vscode** - Visual Studio Code integration files.
 5. **.wp-env** - WordPress development environment default content.
-6. **advanced-custom-fields** - Advanced Custom Fields field registration and import files.
-7. **assets** - JavaScript, CSS, images, fonts, and other static files.
-8. **common** - Common WordPress feature implementations that you can copy and modify for your plugin.
+6. **config** - Configuration file for a settings page feature.
-9. **docs** - Documentation files going in depth on different aspects of this project or WordPress development.
+7. **docs** - Documentation files going in depth on different aspects of this project or WordPress development.
-10. **includes** - File content output to the browser by the plugin.
-This is where you should put most or all of the HTML output from your plugin, to make that content easier to find and change.
-11. **src** - PHP classes that hook into WordPress and implement plugin features.
+8. **library** - A library of common WordPress feature implementations that I'm developing alongside this template plugin.
+Do not modify them - treat this directory as an external library.
+9. **src** - Source code for the plugin's features, aside from the settings page feature and the library.
+10. **src/admin** - Source code for features specific to the admin user interface.
+11. **src/admin/views** - Files which render HTML for the admin user interface.
+12. **src/assets** - Non-PHP files used by the plugin, such as JavaScript, CSS, and images.
+13. **src/views** - Files which render HTML for site visitors.
+14. **src/demo.php** - Inserts demo content into your website to demonstrate your plugin's features during development.
+15. **src/functions.php** - Reusable functions unique to this plugin.
-12. **test** - Plugin code tests.
+16. **test** - Plugin code tests.
     a. **e2e** - Browser tests using Playwright.
     b. **jest** - JavaScript tests using Jest.
     c. **phpunit** - WordPress PHP code tests using PHPUnit.
+17. **index.php** - The entrypoint for your plugin.
+This file is loaded by WordPress when the plugin is active for a site.

 ## Commands